Red eyes are a common problem. How you get rid of red eyes depends, in part, on the cause. At-home and over-the-counter treatments include:

 Causes of dry eye include:

-• Medical conditions (diabetes, thyroid disease, Sjogren's syndrome)
+- Medical conditions (diabetes, thyroid disease, Sjögren's disease)

 How to Use